Intentional self-harm hospitalisations by states & territories

 Hospitalisations data for patients with intentional self-harm injuries includes those with and without suicidal intent.
 For further information see Technical notes.

-Throughout 2008–09 to 2018–19, rates of intentional self-harm hospitalisations in Queensland, South Australia and the Northern Territory were consistently higher than that of the national rate.
+Between 2008–09 to 2021–22, rates of intentional self-harm hospitalisations in Queensland, South Australia and the Northern Territory were consistently higher than that of the national rate.

-From 2008–09 to 2018–19 the highest rates of hospitalisations due to intentional self-harm in Australia were generally in the Northern Territory.
+- Over this period, the highest rates of hospitalisations due to intentional self-harm in Australia were generally in the Northern Territory.
 Rates increased nearly 1.5 times from 162 hospitalisations per 100,000 population in 2008-09 to 238 in 2021-22.